annakaringal/sales_system/README.md

 To Do:
 ======
-- Error checking to ensure customer doesn't type in a
+- Error checking to ensure user doesn't type in a string or character rather than an integer.

 Last updated: May 23, 2014